 Twin Eagles Outdoor Kitchens

 You can buy Twin Eagles gas grills on carts.
 However, many retailers sell the carts separately or as an accessory to the grill.
 This is because these grills are typically used for outdoor kitchens.
 The whole idea behind this company was to make a better outdoor kitchen.
 Twin Eagles manufactures everything you need for a custom installation.
-And every piece is made to the same exacting precision.
+And every piece is made with the same exacting precision.

 If you are looking at this line of gas grills because you are planning an outdoor kitchen, I suggest you take a look at the variety of doors and drawers that Twin Eagles has to offer.
 Again, all 304 stainless steel construction with the best hardware.